AceDataCloud/LumaAPI/README.md

 - end_image_url: Specifies the end frame of the generated video.
 - prompt: The keyword content for generating the video.

-An example of the filled form is as follows:
+An example of the input is as follows:

 <p><img src="https://cdn.acedata.cloud/zvzydx.png" width="500" class="m-auto"></p>